One less thing for them to worry about

 **Source: SunLife Cost of Dying Report 2016

-†£3.90 is the lowest premium on the market for this type of product as at 11 July 2016.
+†We offer the lowest monthly premium on the market for this type of product as at 20 October 2016.

 Planning for your funeral means that you can choose the funeral you want as well as help to protect your loved ones from the burden of funeral costs which are now on average £3,897*.
 And, by making some key decisions for your funeral in advance, you can save your loved ones some stress and worry later.